Windshield Sticker Laws

 Florida window sticker laws only permit stickers which are required by law, such as registration, inspection, or HOV stickers.
 All other stickers not required by law are illegal on front windshield.

-You can also place toll payment or GPS devices on windshields, but ensure they are not directly in front of the driver or otherwise obstructing clear view of the road ahead.
+You can also place toll payment and GPS devices on windshields.
+However, make sure they are not directly in front of the driver, or otherwise obstructing clear view of the road ahead.

-There are no regulations prohibiting stickers on side windows or back windshield, however it is recommended to keep it in line with Florida window tint laws.
+There are no regulations prohibiting stickers on side windows or back windshield.
+Regardless, it is recommended to also keep it within Florida’s window tint laws.

-Technically all stickers can potentially reduce your clear view of the road, therefore an overeager police officers may issue a citation for any non-mandatory window stickers, claiming your vision of the road is reduced or impaired.
+Strictly technically speaking, all stickers can potentially reduce your clear view of the road.
+This vague wording in the laws means an eager police officer can issue a citation for any non-mandatory window stickers, by claiming your vision of the road is reduced or impaired.

 Window sticker penalties